wso2/docs-choreo-dev/en/docs/administer/configure-a-user-store-with-built-in-idp.md

 4. Click the **Application Security** tab and then click the **Identity Providers** tab.
 5. On the **Identity Providers** tab, click **Manage** in the **Choreo Built-in Identity Provider** pane.
 6. In the Manage IdP pane, click on a specific environment tab depending on where you want to configure the built-in IdP user store.
-7. You can download a sample **User store template file(.csv )** from the User store file upload section.
-The template file content is similar to the following
+7. You can download the sample **User store template file(.csv )** from the **User Store** section.
+The template file content is similar to the following:
-   !!! note
-   The provided template file includes a sample user with associated attributes.
-To add new users, insert additional rows in the .csv file, and expand the user attributes by adding more columns to the .csv file.

    ```csv
    username,password,groups,first_name,last_name,email
    "demouser","password1","[manager, engineering]","John","Doe","john@acme.org"
    ```

+   !!! note
+       The provided template file contains a sample user with associated attributes.
+To include new users, insert extra rows in the .csv file.
+Also, expand the user attributes by adding more columns to the .csv file as needed.

-8. Specify appropriate user details in the template file and save it.
+9. Specify appropriate user details in the template file and save it.
-9. Select the template file that you saved and click **Upload**.
+10. Select the template file that you saved and click **Upload**.
 A successful upload creates the user store and displays the configured users in the **Users** section.